Constipation is responsible for up to 5% of pediatric office visits. It is defined as delay or difficulty in defecation.

 Dietary changes include adding prune juice to formula for infants; increasing fruits, vegetables, and other sources of fiber for older infants and children; increasing water intake; and decreasing the amount of constipating foods (eg, milk, cheese).

 Behavior modification for older children involves encouraging regular stool passage after meals if they are toilet trained and providing a reinforcement chart and encouragement to them.
-For children who are in the process of toilet training, it is sometimes worthwhile to give them a break from training until the constipation concern has passed.
+For children who are in the process of toilet training Toilet Training Toilet training involves recognition of readiness for and implementation of the separate steps of toileting: discussion, undressing, eliminating, dressing again, flushing, and hand washing.... read more , it is sometimes worthwhile to give them a break from training until the constipation concern has passed.

 Unresponsive constipation is treated by disimpacting the bowel and maintaining a regular diet and stool routine.
 Disimpaction can occur through oral or rectal agents.
 Oral agents require consumption of large volumes of liquid.
 Rectal agents can feel invasive and can be difficult to give.
 Both methods can be done by parents under medical supervision; however, disimpaction sometimes requires hospitalization if outpatient management is unsuccessful.
 Usually, infants do not require extreme measures, but if intervention is required, a glycerin suppository is typically adequate.
-For maintenance of healthy bowels, some children may require OTC dietary fiber supplements.
-These supplements require consuming 32 to 64 oz of water/day to be effective (see Treatment of Constipation).
+For maintenance of healthy bowels, some children may require over-the-counter dietary fiber supplements.
+These supplements require consuming 32 to 64 oz of water/day to be effective ( see Table: Treatment of Constipation Treatment of Constipation ).

 Functional constipation accounts for about 95% of cases.